-This program is designed to prepare an individual for gainful employment in the masonry trades, by providing him or her with the opportunity to acquire knowledge and develop skills in the limits of individual capabilities.
-This is to be achieved by the study of basic theory and modern techniques diffused with practical applications and experiences in varied live projects.
-Major emphasis will be placed on practical application and experiences to develop the skills needed for gainful employment in the masonry trade.
-Students will also receive related instruction pertaining to trowel trades.
+This program is designed to prepare an individual for gainful employment in the masonry trades, by providing him with the opportunity to acquire knowledge and develop skills to the limits of his capabilities.
+This is to be achieved by the study of basic theory and modern techniques diffused with practical applications and experiences in varied and live projects.
+Major emphasis will be placed on practical application and experiences to develop the skills needed for gainful employment in the masonry trades.
+Students will receive related instruction pertaining to trowel trades.